Mosquito Creek Watershed

 Use organic products, natural alternatives, plant or site specific methods.

-Almost all storm drains on the North Shore discharge directly into creeks or rivers which in turn, flow into Burrard Inlet.
+Almost all storm drains on the streets on the North Shore discharge directly into creeks or rivers which in turn, flow into Burrard Inlet.

 If you live in an active bear area, dig your compost under more often and avoid adding produce or kitchen scraps altogether.